JasonScoppetta/smart-analog-intercom/README.md

 # smart-analog-intercom

+This repository exists to transform a common home door phone into a smart ( connected ) video door phone.

 This script is designed to work with a **Raspberry Pi** and a **Terraneo MP10WS**.
 However, it can basically be used with any multi-wire video door phone ( at least for the audio part it should also be usable with two-wire ones).